 Air Emissions and Refrigerants

-Refrigeration, air conditioning, and refrigerated transportation use refrigerants that may contain Class I ozone-depleting substances (ODS), such as chlorofluorocarbons (CFCs), or Class II ODSs, hydrochlorofluorocarbons (HCFCs).
+Refrigeration, air conditioning (A/C), and refrigerated transportation use refrigerants that may contain Class I ozone-depleting substances (ODS), such as chlorofluorocarbons (CFCs), or Class II ODSs, hydrochlorofluorocarbons (HCFCs).
 Class I substances, including CFCs, have been phased out in the United States, with a few exceptions.
 New production and import of most HCFCs were phased out as of 2020.
-Recent changes to the regulations expanded requirements to cover additional ODSs substitutes.
+Recent changes to the regulations expanded requirements to cover additional ODS substitutes.
 To control emissions of these substances, the Clean Air Act has regulatory requirements that apply to retailers who have large refrigerators/freezers, air conditioning units, or refrigerated transportation.
 Anhydrous ammonia is another common refrigerant used in some large cold storage facilities and subject to regulation by EPA's emergency notification laws and OSHA.
-The RCC Air Page and Refrigerant Fact Sheet have more information.
+The RCC’s Air Regulations Page and Refrigerant Fact Sheet have more information.

 Cooking can cause emissions, including odors and smoke, which are generally regulated at state and local levels.
 Most states have regulations on the opacity or the transparency of the smoke from roof exhaust stacks (for example, opacity cannot exceed 20%).
 If smoke or odors are a potential nuisance to neighbors, catalytic converters or other scrubbing technology can reduce emissions.
 Charbroilers may be covered by additional requirements in certain jurisdictions, such as local districts in California (for example, the Bay Area Air Quality Management District).
 In addition, commercial bakery ovens may emit volatile organic compounds (VOCs) and could require a state and/or local permit.

 Emergency Generator Permitting Matrix

 State-by-state summary of permitting options and exemptions for emergency generators, including general permits and construction operation permits.Read More

 Refrigerant Fact Sheet

-Covers air regulations and management requirements that apply in retail covering refrigeration and A/C equipment, ammonia refrigeration systems.Read More
+Covers air regulations and management requirements that apply in retail covering refrigeration and A/C equipment and ammonia refrigeration systems.Read More